Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Optimizing Cache for Core Web Vitals

-WP tool maker WP Rocket suggests preloading cache can be a key help for improving page speed, and created this video to explain.
+WP tool maker WP Rocket suggests preloading cache can be a key help for improving page speed.
+This video explains.

 Help Browsers Allocate Space to Avoid Layout Shift

-• Specify image height and width attributes so the browser can plan for their real estate, even if they are lazy loading later.
+- Specify image height and width attributes so the browser can plan for their real estate.

 Run Analytics